ProgrammerSiam/ps-Flow-Website/README.md

 👉 **Responsive**: Ensures seamless functionality and aesthetics across all devices

 and many more, including code architecture and reusability

-## <a name="learn">📚 Learn</a>

-  **Header**:
--  Create an active link for navigation
--  Use conditional statements to control the display of elements
--  Implement dynamic classes to style elements based on conditions
--  Explore new npm packages like scroll-lock
--  Build a hamburger menu that toggles visibility of navigation items
--  Implement click functionality to navigate to different sections of the website

-  **Hero Section**:
--  Utilize the react-just-parallax npm package to create a parallax effect
--  Explore features like curve and BackgroundCircles for visual enhancements

-  **Benefits Section**:
--  Create a component to maintain consistency in titles
--  Learn design concepts to improve the visual appeal of your project

-  **Collaboration Section**:
--  Design circular images
--  Apply design principles to enhance the layout

-  **Services Section**:
--  Implement a Bento Box layout for effective content organization

-  **Pricing Section**:
--  Design a visually appealing pricing table with a left/right orientation

-  **Roadmap Section**:
--  Utilize advanced grid layouts for a structured design

-  **Footer Section**:
--  Design a simple footer layout

 ## Connect with me!